 Glenn Coles (Secondary Care)

 For recruiting in our Secondary Care services, Glenn told us that he has seen a significant decrease in applications for medical and clinical positions.
-He said that due to the uncertainty of the pandemic, he seen people become more cautious when changing careers.
+He said that due to the uncertainty of the pandemic, he has seen people become more cautious when changing careers.

-One of the biggest impacts the pandemic has had on Glenn’s role is the switch between face-to-face interviews to virtual video meetings. ” Glenn said: “The change definitely came with some problems at the start with connections and internet issues.
+One of the biggest impacts the pandemic has had on Glenn’s role is the switch from face-to-face interviews to virtual video meetings.
+Glenn said: “The change definitely came with some problems at the start with connections and internet issues.
 However, I think for the best part it has been successful.

 “The other major change is that as a team we have had to work remotely.
 It has made some things a bit harder – like not being able to turn round in the office to discuss something – but we have still remained productive and efficient.”